Festival Internacional de Benicàssim: 2005 Festival

 The eleventh festival took place on August 5–7, 2005, with The Cure, Keane and Oasis headlining.
 Underworld were later announced as headliners of the "FIBstart" event on Thursday July 4, supported by The Tears and The Polyphonic Spree.
 Fischerspooner, !!! and Róisín Murphy headlined the weekend on the Hellomoto Stage, while The Kills, Kaiser Chiefs and The Wedding Present headlined the Fiberfib.com Stage.
-Other bands playing the festival included Basement Jaxx, The Lemonheads, Hot Hot Heat, Kasabian, Nick Cave and the Bad Seeds, Yo La Tengo, Dinosaur Jr., LCD Soundsystem, Ladytron, Doves, Radio 4 and Richard Hawley.
+Other bands playing the festival included Basement Jaxx, The Lemonheads, Hot Hot Heat, Kasabian, Nick Cave and the Bad Seeds, Yo La Tengo, Dinosaur Jr., LCD Soundsystem, Ladytron, Doves, Egoexpress, Radio 4 and Richard Hawley.

 2006 Festival

-The 12th Benicàssim Festival occurred between July 20–23, 2006.
+The 12th Benicàssim Festival occurred between 20–23 July 2006.
 Performers included Franz Ferdinand, The Pixies, Depeche Mode, Placebo, Echo & the Bunnymen, Madness, Morrissey, The Strokes, Scissor Sisters, Babyshambles, Beth Orton, Editors, The Futureheads, We Are Scientists, The Kooks and Art Brut, among others.

 2007 Festival

-The 13th edition of the festival was held on the July 19–22, 2007.
+The 13th edition of the festival was held on the 19–22 July 2007.
 For this year's festival (and all subsequent festivals thereafter), there was no Hellomoto Stage, with the Pista Pop stage expanded instead.
 The line-up was as follows: